 The SRA shall:

-Enforce and uphold the Constitution, bylaws, policies, and policy statements of the MSU;
+Enforce and uphold the Constitution, Bylaws, Operating Policies, Advocacy Policies, and Policy Statements of the MSU;

-Create, alter, or repeal MSU bylaws, within the restrictions of the Constitution and other bylaws of the MSU, to regulate the internal political affairs of the organization;
+Adopt, amend, suspend, or rescind MSU Bylaws, Operating Policies, Advocacy Policies, and Policy Statements, within the restrictions of the Constitution and Bylaw 8 – Policy Approval Process to regulate the internal political affairs of the organization;

-Create, alter, or repeal MSU operating policies, within the restrictions of the Constitution and bylaws of the MSU, to direct the administration of the organization and its component departments;

-Create, alter, or repeal MSU policy statements; within the restrictions of the Constitution, bylaws, and operating policies of the MSU, to set forth principles guiding the actions of the organization and its component departments.
-Policy statements shall automatically lapse four (4) years after being approved unless reaffirmed by the SRA;
+Adopt, amend, suspend, or rescind MSU statements, as well as advocacy papers

 Elect MSU and SRA officers, and recall officers, as necessary, as provided in Bylaw 4 – Officers;

 Elect standing committee members as indicated in Bylaw 3/B – Standing Committees of the SRA;

-Serve as the full members of McMaster Students Union Incorporated, and in that capacity fulfill duties prescribed by the MSU corporate bylaws;
+Serve as the full members of MSU Inc., and, in that capacity, fulfill duties prescribed by the MSU’s Corporate Bylaws;

-Serve as the full members of CFMU Radio Incorporated, and in that capacity fulfill duties prescribed by the CFMU corporate bylaws.
+Serve as the Full Members of CFMU Radio Incorporated, and, in that capacity, fulfill duties prescribed by the CFMU corporate bylaws.

 4. SRA Members